Myndex/SAPC-APCA/documentation/APCAeasyIntro.md

 # The Easy Intro to the APCA Contrast Method

 Visual readability is a key part of web content, affecting 99% of internet users.
-For years, the WCAG_2.x contrast standard provided basic guidance for designers.
-Today, WCAG_2.x contrast is out of step with modern technology, and needs a replacement.
+For years, the WCAG&nbsp;2.x contrast standard provided basic guidance for designers.
+Today, WCAG&nbsp;2.x contrast is out of step with modern technology, and needs a replacement.
 Here is an overview of the need for this change, and the candidate replacement.

 **Introducing the Accessible Perceptual Contrast Algorithm (APCA).**

-## The Contrast Problem
+## _The Contrast Problem_

 WCAG 2.x contrast guidelines were born in an era before smart phones and iPads.
 Displays were bulky, old-school CRT type, and websites used core web fonts.
 But that was a decade and a half ago.
 Today, the contrast guidelines are in need of a complete overhaul.
-Advances in display technology and vision science render WCAG 2.x contrast obsolete.
+Advances in display technology and vision science render WCAG&nbsp;2.x contrast obsolete.

-There are many reasons that WCAG 2.x contrast is faulty.
+There are many reasons that WCAG&nbsp;2.x contrast is faulty.
 The simplistic pass/fail nature of the guideline does not serve the range of human perception, regardless of impairment.
 Humans are not binary computers, rather we perceive over a range.
 And our perceptions are non-linear, sensitive to context, and not absolute.

 Effective guidelines calculate contrast with uniform results, for consistency across the visual range.
-Non-uniform methods such as WCAG 2.x need "brute forced" arbitrary values.
+Non-uniform methods such as WCAG&nbsp;2.x need "brute forced" arbitrary values.
 These simplistic, forced thresholds, ultimately do more harm than good.

 Let's review the basics of color and contrast with the summary below.
 For a deeper-dive, see the author's overview, ["The Realities And Myths Of Contrast And Color"](https://www.smashingmagazine.com/2022/09/realities-myths-contrast-color/).

-## REVIEW: Vision and impairments
+## REVIEW: _Vision and Impairments_

 There are many kinds of visual impairment we may experience over the course of our lives.
 Different impairments can affect our acuity, contrast, or color perception in varying amounts.
 Impairments can arise from genetics, disease, medications, injury, fatigue, age, and environmental conditions.
 These factors can create problems anywhere from the eye's lens, the light sensitive retina, through to the brain.

--   Visual Acuity (VA).
+-   **Visual Acuity (VA)**.
 VA refers to the ability to focus the eyes on a small item, to a sharp clear image.
 An acuity impairment limits how small an item we can focus on.
 An eye doctor can prescribe glasses or contacts, or perform surgery, to improve acuity.
 One way we can help accommodate acuity problems is to make things bigger.

--   Contrast Sensitivity (CS).
+-   **Contrast Sensitivity (CS)**.
 CS is our ability to detect edges, lines, & letters against a background.
 CS is separate from acuity, and we can have good acuity with poor contrast sensitivity.
 We can improve our contrast perception by increasing the light on the subject.
 On a computer screen, we can increase the difference between a darker and a lighter color.

--   Color Vision Deficiency (CVD).
+-   **Color Vision Deficiency (CVD)**.
 CVD is a reduced ability to distinguish different hues of color.
 (Sometimes called "colorblind").
 Those with CVD have as good or better vision and contrast sensitivity, as standard vision.
 Thus, CVD does not impact readability per se.
 But CVD affects visual tasks such as reading a map or charts (dataviz), due to the need to discriminate colors (hue).

-### What Is Readability Contrast?
+### What Is Visual Readability Contrast?

 Like color, contrast is not "real" in an absolute sense, it is a perception.
 It is how your brain interprets visual differences for the surrounding visual information.
 Contrast is not a simple measure of the difference between two colors.

 Like all perceptions, contrast between two colors is sensitive to context.
 This means the other items around it affects how you see it.
-The "spatial characteristics" of line thickness, text weight, & size governs our contrast sensitivity.
-These are the principal factors in our perception of lightness-contrast.
-(Also referred to as luminance contrast).
+The "spatial characteristics" of line thickness or text weight & size, govern our contrast sensitivity.
+These are the principal factors in our perception of visual contrast of lightness/darkness.
+(Sometimes referred to as luminance contrast).

 For readability, we need ample lightness-contrast, disregarding color as in hue.
 Color contrast, meaning hue/saturation, does not play a major role in readability.
 But ample lightness/darkness contrast enables fluent readability at best speed and comprehension.
 This is especially true for small body text, such as in columns or blocks.